Henry Winkler: Arrested Development

-2003–2019: Hank Zipzer
+Hank Zipzer

 Winkler's career as an author began with the Hank Zipzer series of children's books about the adventures of a dyslexic child, which he co-wrote with Lin Oliver.
 During the early 2000s, when Winkler experienced "a lull in [his] acting career", his manager Alan Berger suggested that he write children's books about the difficulties he experienced as a child before he knew that he was dyslexic.
 Winkler was resistant to the idea until Berger suggested that Winkler co-write the books with an experienced author.

 Berger introduced Winkler to Oliver, and the two met for lunch and created the character of Hank Zipzer.
 Winkler chose the name Hank from the nickname for Henry, and Zipzer from the name of a neighbor in the apartment building that he grew up in.
 Winkler and Oliver's writing process, which involved developing ideas during in-person discussions, drew upon their mutual background in television.
 According to Winkler, the system drew upon his strengths as an actor, allowing him to work through ideas out loud.

 The original series spanned 17 books, published from 2003 to 2010.
 Following that, Winkler and Oliver wrote a prequel series, Here's Hank (2014 to 2019), which explores Hank's life as a second-grader before he was diagnosed as dyslexic.
 The Here's Hank series uses a dyslexic-friendly font called Dyslexie, marking the first time that this font was used in a book published in the United States.

 Winkler and Oliver also created the television adaptation Hank Zipzer, which ran for three seasons, from 2014 to 2016.
-The series appeared on the children's BBC Channel, as they could not find an American buyer for it.
-After the series was successful on the BBC, it was broadcast on the Universal Kids Channel in the United States.
+The series aired on CBBC in the United Kingdom, as they could not find an American buyer for it.
+After the series was successful in Britain, it was broadcast on the Universal Kids Channel in the United States.
 Winkler played the music teacher Mr. Rock, who was based on a teacher at McBurney who encouraged Winkler.
 They also produced the 2016 stand-alone television film Hank Zipzer's Christmas Catastrophe.